 Chest pain refers to pain felt anywhere in the chest area from the level of your shoulders to the bottom of your ribs.
 It is a common symptom.
 There are many causes of chest pain.
+This leaflet only deals with the most common.
 It can often be difficult to diagnose the exact cause of chest pain without carrying out some tests and investigations.

 It is important to take chest pain seriously because it can sometimes indicate a serious underlying problem.
 Any new, severe, or persisting chest pain should be discussed with your doctor.
 This is particularly important if you are an adult and have a history of heart or lung disease.
 If the chest pain is particularly severe, especially if it is radiating to your arms or jaw, you feel sick, feel sweaty or become breathless, you should call 999/112/911 for an emergency ambulance.
 These can be symptoms of a heart attack.